-The lentil and pumpkin soup warm, comforting, and delicious is perfect for cozying up on the coldest days!
+The lentil and pumpkin soup is warm, comforting, and delicious, ideal for pampering yourself on the coldest days!

 Light and versatile recipe: brothy or creamy, rustic or velvety according to taste.

-Vary depending on whether you use dry lentils or already cooked lentils.
+Vary based on the use of dried or already cooked lentils.

 PUMPKIN AND DIABETES